 There are a variety of ways to reduce the appearance of liver spots.
 In addition to using laser treatments and chemical peels, there are topical options to reduce the appearance of dark spots.
 SLMD’s Dark Spot Fix blends three powerhouse ingredients —kojic acid, niacinamide and salicylic acid — to improve the appearance of dark spots due to acne, melasma, and sun exposure.
 Retinol is the active ingredient in SLMD’s Retinol Serum, which encourages cell turnover to reduce hyperpigmentation and liver spots.

 Post-Inflammatory Hyperpigmentation (PIH) occurs in response to damage or irritation to the skin from many types of skin conditions, including: acne, scrapes, cuts and infection.
 UV exposure can induce hyperpigmentation on skin damaged for any of these reasons.
 Affected skin will turn tan, brown or purple, and naturally darker skin is more susceptible to PIH.

-PIH responds to topical regimens, especially those containing Hydroquinone, Retinol, Glycolic Acid, and Kojic Acid.
+PIH responds to topical regimens, especially those containing retinol, glycolic acid, and kojic acid.
 Because PIH is caused by increased melanin-production, its treatment is very similar to that of liver spots.
-SLMD’s Dark Spot Fix and Retinol Serum can also reduce the appearance of PIH by curbing the production of melanin.
+SLMD’s Dark Spot Fix and Retinol Serum can also reduce the appearance of PIH.

 Sun damage can take many forms, and all pose both aesthetic and medical risks.
 The most important thing you can do every day to prevent skin injury is wearing sunscreen!
 SLMD’s SPF products are formulated for acne-prone/sensitive skin by Dr. Sandra Lee, a board-certified dermatologist, and will provide your skin with the protection it needs!